 - Skilled in working with young musicians – able to identify and address issues in playing, and determine and suggest solutions on the fly.

 - Able to communicate effectively to the music director on individual and group progress and recommend additional courses of action.

 - Willing to perform for music classrooms as a source of inspiration.

 - Hit the ground running, ready to mentor and inspire!

 Your schedule is determined by the needs of the director and their goals each concert season, targeting the seasonal concert for their ensemble.
 Our programs recommend three sessions per concert season at intervals of two to three weeks.
-You’ll need to coordinate your schedule across schools with the schedules and needs of each music program.
-Based on program needs and available funding, you may have the opportunity to work in multiple classrooms in a single school.
+You’ll coordinate your schedule with the schedules and needs of each music program.
+Based on program needs and available funding, you may have the opportunity to work with multiple ensembles in a single school.